Screened Disorders

 Every baby born in Texas gets two newborn screening blood tests that check for a number of rare disorders, including

 The first test is done 24 to 48 hours after birth.
-The second one is done at the baby’s checkup at one to two weeks of age.
+The second one is done at one to two weeks of age at the baby’s checkup.
 Finding and treating these disorders early can prevent serious complications such as growth and developmental delays, deafness, blindness, intellectual disabilities, seizures, and sudden or early death.

 The lists below describe the core and secondary conditions for which babies in Texas are tested and include fact sheets for each condition that can be shared with parents or non-health professionals.
+Core conditions are conditions on the Recommended Uniform Screening Panel.
 Secondary conditions are believed to be clinically significant, but some may have an unclear natural history or lack appropriate medical therapy that affects long-term outcome.
 They are detected during screening for core conditions.
 Some secondary conditions may be as severe and life threatening as core conditions.
 Learn more about the newborn screening tests.

 In addition to the blood spot tests, newborns also receive the following two point-of-service screenings at the birthing facility: